akjoelhede/Falloutpipboy/README.md

 This has not been tested on Windows or *BSD operating systems.

-Thanks to gitHub user iFloris, there are now instructions to run this on MacOS!
-Read on below.

 # Download and run Fallout3Terminal in Linux

 To run this script clone this repository, make "terminalscript" an executable , and run `cool-retro-term` as follows: